 You may be a little north of the bayou, but you can still get some excellent Cajun food in Shreveport.

 A lovely park in a great recreational area greets you when you roll into Mississippi and Timberlake Campground.
 There are water/electric sites as well as full-service sites if you don’t like dealing with your black tanks.
 Every great RV park has shower and laundry facilities, and Timberlake is no different.
-You also get grills, picnic tables, TV room, tennis courts, swimming pool, comfort station, water access and plenty more.
+You also get grills, picnic tables, TV rooms, tennis courts, swimming pools, comfort stations, water access and plenty more.
 There’s so much to do at Timberlake you might forget to visit Jackson.

 Jackson, Mississippi is a good mix of activities for the whole family as well as some historical and heritage sites.
 The kids will likely enjoy the small but entertaining Jackson Zoo, the Mississippi Museum of Nature and they’ll dig the Mississippi Children’s Museum.
 If you dig the historical buildings, you’ll want to try the State Capitol, the Old Capitol Museum, the Mississippi Governor’s Mansion or the Eudora Welty House.
 Other points of interest include the Mississippi Museum of Art, the Mississippi Agricultural & Forestry Museum, and the Alamo Theater.